CitruzSquared/essays/Spherical Astronomy for Worldbuilders.md

 \end{alignat}
 ```
 Keeping in mind that $1^{h}$ is $360\degree/24 = 15\degree$.\
-We then convert the equatorial coordinates given to equatorial cartesian coordinates using $\rho = 1$ (Celestial sphere is of arbitrary radius):
+We then convert the equatorial coordinates given to equatorial cartesian coordinates ($\rho = 1$ because the celestial sphere is of arbitrary radius) using equation $1$:
 ```math
 \begin{alignat}{2}
 x &= \cos(\delta)\cos(\alpha) &&= -0.976313\\